-Years ago a friend of mine had Verizon FiOS at his house while I had to settle for Comcast Cable (since apartment was not setup for FiOS) and I used to love going to his house.
+Years ago a friend of mine had Verizon FiOS at his house while I had to settle for Comcast Cable (since my apartment was not setup for FiOS) and I used to love going to his house.
 FiOS TV quality and digital interface was amazing and internet speeds were insanely fast compared to what I could get.
 If I could get FiOS I would drop Comcast in a heartbeat, especially with the current FiOS deal being offered now.

-Since it’s based on fiber to the home technology FiOS is capable of speeds much faster than Comcast Xfinity (and light years ahead of DSL) and since Verizon is directly competing and trying to take market share away from cable companies (which have been around longer but are using older copper technology), Verizon is currently running these promo deals for new FiOS signups:
+Since it’s based on fiber to the home technology FiOS is capable of speeds much faster than Comcast Xfinity (and light years ahead of DSL) and since Verizon is directly competing and trying to take market share away from cable companies (which have been around longer but are using older technology), Verizon is currently running these promo deals for new FiOS signups: